 KC Washington is an independent historian.
-She has an Associate of Arts degree in Journalism from the University of Missouri-Columbia and a Bachelor of Arts in English from Brooklyn College.
+She has a Master of Arts in Education from the University of Texas Permian Basin, a Bachelor of Arts in English from Brooklyn College, and an Associate of Arts in Journalism from the University of Missouri-Columbia.

 She is the author of “Mourning Becomes Her: a novella” (Harlem Writer’s Guild Press, 2006).
 Her debut novel explores the life of a Black actress bound for Broadway.
 She has also written many articles on travel, feminism, and African American culture, including “The Queen of Happiness” (Speaking Is Easy Blog, May 23, 2018) and “Beyhive Stingers Up: From Feminism to Womanism and Back Again” (NOW-NYC Blog “whatNOW”, May 6, 2016).